Comp S.A.

 Business Model

 Comp operates two distinct businesses.
-The security/integration segment provides high-margin classified IT projects for defense and government, plus emerging SOC services.
+The security/integration segment provides high-margin classified IT projects for defense, public administration, and large institutional clients, plus emerging Security Operations Center (SOC) services (Non Stop SOC).
 The retail segment manufactures fiscal cash registers (hardware) and provides M/platform SaaS services (recurring software).
 The company is shifting toward higher-margin recurring revenue streams.

 Competitive Positioning